Keep it simple… it's a psychological contract, not a legal one

-If a classroom discipline issue continues for more than a month, a formal behavior plan (sometimes called a classroom or student behavior intervention plan) may be called for.
+If a classroom discipline issue continues for more than a month, a formal behavior plan (sometimes called a student behavior intervention plan or behavior contract) may be called for.
 It is certainly called for if you are still dealing with unacceptable issues after two months.

 Here are some things to keep in mind:

 - The plan should be written in child-friendly language so that the student can understand exactly what is expected.
 This is not a legal contract of some sort so it does not have to sound legalistic or be wordy to get the point across.

 - The plan should not be overly long.
 Focus on the critical behaviors that need to get under control in one page.

 - On the other hand, the plan should be specific so that the student can understand the connection between actions and consequences.

 For example, here are some typical behavior contract headings with example text: